SENG637-Group14/seng637-a1/seng637-a1-Group14.md

 Summary of our Defect Report

-*For version 1.0*
+*For ATM Simulation system version 1.0*
-- Total Number of Bugs found: 21
+- Total Number of Bugs found: 20
-- Bugs Resolved: 8
+- Bugs Resolved: 7
 - Unresolved: 13

 To mention a few, during the peer review, the first pair in our group observed several unusual behaviors in ATM System Version 1.0/1.1.
 One major issue was incorrect transaction calculations.